 Students: No student will be required to cease attending a college or participating in college functions solely on the basis of diagnosis of a communicable disease.
+If a review of the facts demonstrate that a student is unable to perform as required or presents a health risk to himself or the college community, a decision shall be made regarding the student's attendance at the college.

-Employees: An employee who has a communicable disease will be treated in the same manner as other employees who have other ilnesses or injuries.
+Employees: An employee who has a communicable disease will be treated in the same manner as other employees who have other illnesses or injuries.